Etruscan language: Other theories

 The interest in Etruscan antiquities and the Etruscan language found its modern origin in a book by a Renaissance Dominican friar, Annio da Viterbo, a cabalist and orientalist now remembered mainly for literary forgeries.
 In 1498, Annio published his antiquarian miscellany titled Antiquitatum variarum (in 17 volumes) where he put together a theory in which both the Hebrew and Etruscan languages were said to originate from a single source, the "Aramaic" spoken by Noah and his descendants, founders of the Etruscan city Viterbo.

 The 19th century saw numerous attempts to reclassify Etruscan.
 Ideas of Semitic origins found supporters until this time.
 In 1858, the last attempt was made by Johann Gustav Stickel, Jena University in his Das Etruskische durch Erklärung von Inschriften und Namen als semitische Sprache erwiesen.
 A reviewer concluded that Stickel brought forward every possible argument which would speak for that hypothesis, but he proved the opposite of what he had attempted to do.
 In 1861, Robert Ellis proposed that Etruscan was related to Armenian.
-Exactly 100 years later, a relationship with Albanian was to be advanced by Zecharia Mayani, a theory regarded today as disproven and discredited.
+In 1890, Sophus Bugge published a comparative analysis of Etruscan and the Armenian language.
+Exactly 100 years after Ellis, a relationship with Albanian was to be advanced by Zecharia Mayani, a theory regarded today as disproven and discredited.

 Several theories from the late 19th and early 20th centuries connected Etruscan to Uralic or even Altaic languages.
 In 1874, the British scholar Isaac Taylor brought up the idea of a genetic relationship between Etruscan and Hungarian, of which also Jules Martha would approve in his exhaustive study La langue étrusque (1913).
 In 1911, the French orientalist Baron Carra de Vaux suggested a connection between Etruscan and the Altaic languages.
 The Hungarian connection was revived by Mario Alinei, emeritus professor of Italian languages at the University of Utrecht.
-Alinei's proposal has been rejected by Etruscan experts such as Giulio M. Facchetti, Finno-Ugric experts such as Angela Marcantonio, and by Hungarian historical linguists such as Bela Brogyanyi.
+Alinei's proposal has been rejected by Etruscan experts such as Giulio M. Facchetti, Finno-Ugric linguist Angela Marcantonio, and by Hungarian historical linguists such as Bela Brogyanyi.
 Another proposal, pursued mainly by a few linguists from the former Soviet Union, suggested a relationship with Northeast Caucasian (or Nakh-Daghestanian) languages.
 None of these theories has been accepted nor enjoys consensus.